 - We will be focusing on conditional statements using until.
 Example: "Play at recess until you hear the bell ring.
-Then go back to class" - Notice, that you do not have to keep track of exactly how long you can play at recess; you will know to go to class when you hear the bell ring.
+Then go back to class" - Notice, that you do not have to keep track of exactly how long you can play at recess; you will know to go to class when you hear the bell ring. - 1.
+Play at recess - 2.
+Wait until you hear the bell - 3.
+Go to class

-Do This: Write a sequence of similar steps to tell a robot to stop when it bumps into a wall. (worksheet question 4) Let's discuss what each of you have written down.
+- Do This: Write a sequence of similar steps to tell a robot to stop when it bumps into a wall. (worksheet question 4) - Let's discuss what each of you have written down.